Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 Step 3: Get there before opening

 If you’re not at the entrance a good chunk of time before it opens, you might as well stay in bed.
 I’m not kidding!
-The Japanese are so punctual that they are willing to get there an hour early, so you’ll get plenty of practice of standing in lines even before you get inside the park.
+The Japanese are so punctual that they are willing to get there an hour early, so you’ll get plenty of practice in standing in lines even before you get inside the park.
 If you don’t want to spend a fortune on Premier Access Passes and want a good chance to enjoy at least 3 attractions with reasonable crowds, getting there "on time” won’t cut it.

 There’s a mad dash to the top attractions—namely Toy Story Mania, Tower of Terror, and Soaring: Fantastic Flight—the moment those gates swing open.